crisprVerse/.github/profile/README.md

 ### Bioconductor versions

 The Bioconductor project has 2 concurrent branches: `release` and `devel`.
-Currently (August 2022), the release branch is `3.15`, and the devel branch is `3.16`.
+Currently (November 2022), the release branch is `3.16`, and the devel branch is `3.17`.
 Release versions are created twice a year.
 See the [Bioconductor install page](https://www.bioconductor.org/install/) for more information regarding Bioconductor versions.

-The crisprVerse ecosystem is currently available on the Bioconductor devel branch (`3.16`).
-Earlier versions of some of our packages are available on the release branch, but we do not recommend using the release branch as most of the functionalities described in the tutorials require updated functionalities only available on the devel branch.

 ### Installing the core crisprVerse packages